SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 For this purpose we need a Gaia-X Credential for our Legal Registration Number (LRN) as a requirement for our Participant Gaia-X Credential later on.

 As mentioned in the introductory sections, the LRN Gaia-X Credential takes a special position in this context as it is one of the few Credentials that the provider will not sign itself.
-Instead, the trust anchor lies at the Gaia-X Digital Clearing House which verifies the LRN and attests its validity.
+Instead, the trust anchor lies at the GXDCH which verifies the LRN and attests its validity.
 The Clearing House has a dedicated API for this: the Notarization API.
 You can use the [Gaia-X Wizard](https://wizard.lab.gaia-x.eu/legalRegistrationNumber) for creating the Gaia-X Credentials or use the Notarization API directly.